ericwlange/AndroidJSCore/README.md

 3. Clone the repo: `git clone --recursive https://github.com/ericwlange/AndroidJSCore.git`

 This last step will grab both the AndroidJSCore repo, as well as my fork of the [webkit] repo.
 The latter part is huge, like 6 GBs or something, so settle in.
-Not that the recursive clone is required for building the lib, but is not if you just want to build the example app.
+Note that the recursive clone is required for building the lib, but is not if you just want to build the example app.